INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 Thus, by means of the presentation of these diagrams, the schedule in terms of versions and branches for the next year is shown, always having as a priority the establishment of a version as a baseline by the middle of the year to be able to consolidate the report with enough time in advance.

+# Release delivery
+The release of a version involves the generation of certain artifacts so that the community has access to all the assets generated and can clearly identify the elements that are released.
+Thus, the release of a new version implies acting on the following elements.
+* Github release.
+A release v202x.y.z (dd/mm/yyyy) is generated, including:
+  * New Features, listed and grouped by ATS, ETS and ETF
+  * Bugfixes, listed and identified by issue, description and pull request
+  * Enhancements, listed and identified by issue, description and pull request
+  * Documentation, pointing to the various documents produced for the generated version
+  * Assets, code packages are generated to facilitate the deployment to users, containing
+	  * ets-repository, zip file containing the ets-repository corresponding to the created branch
+   * etf-release-v202x.y.z, containing ETF deployment instructions and artifacts
+	  * source code, zip file containing the community repository for the delivered version
+* GitHub packages.
+A GitHub package is generated including the instructions and elements for the ETF deployment corresponding to the version released through the use of Docker.
+* Branches management.
+The following branches should be managed, according to the specific purpose of the version, depending on the time of year and the changes it incorporates (breaking changes, non-breaking changes or HotFixes).
+  * branch v202x.y.z , this branch is created from the next branch, which includes all the developments made according to the criteria established for the specific version
+  * master is synchronized with the branch generated for the specific version
+  * next, is the branch that generates the version and is only merged by another branch in version v202x.0 where it is overwritten by the beta branch
+  * beta, is created from version v202x.2 and updated with breaking changes, non-breaking changes and HotFixes
+* Issues management.
+Issues related to the release must be properly managed according to the following actions:
+  * Assign the corresponding milestone: v202x.y.z
+  * Update the corresponding label: deployed in reference validator